Pacific Northwest: Environmentalism

 Environmentalism is prominent throughout the region, especially west of the Cascades.
 Environmentally conscious services such as recycling and public transportation are widespread, most notably in the more populous areas.
 Politically, the Pacific Northwest is actively involved in environmental efforts.
 The international organization Greenpeace was born in Vancouver in 1970 as part of a large public opposition movement in British Columbia to US nuclear weapons testing on Amchitka Island in the Aleutian Islands.

+A 2007 statistical analysis ranked the 50 Greenest Cities in the United States, placing Portland, Oregon first, Eugene, Oregon, fifth, and Seattle, Washington, eighth.
 Liberal and conservative Northwesterners, such as former U.S. Senator Slade Gorton (R-WA) and moderate Democrats like former Speaker of the House Tom Foley (D-WA), have been prominent in the development of conservative approaches to environmental protection.
 Seattle in particular is also home to a large number of publications and institutions concerned with the environment and sustainability, including both Worldchanging and Grist.org, the U.S.'s two largest online green magazines.
 The Pacific Northwest is also noted for a large number of gardening clubs, with Victoria having an annual flower count in February.

 The direct-intervention oceanic protection group known as the Sea Shepherd Conservation Society has its headquarters in Friday Harbor on San Juan Island.

 In British Columbia, environmentalists fought to protect Clayoquot Sound in the 1980s and 1990s.
 More recently the province has agreed to environmental protections in the Great Bear Rainforest.